bmnepali/marionette-browserify-gulp-demo/README.md

 - Karma with Mocha tests using Browserify to bundle a test runner.
 - Test coverage using Istanbul through Karma-coverage.

+Also includes the following demo apps:
+- Todo sub-app (from Marionetteify repo)
+- Contacts sub-app using backbone.localStorage(from the "Marionette: A Gentle Introduction" book)
+- Contacts sub-app using a remote server (from the "Marionette: A Serious Progression" book)

+TODO: hook up remote contacts app to mock API.

 If you've never used Node or npm before, you'll need to install Node.
 If you use homebrew, do:
 ```